 Your dog is less likely to care about their room or space’s colour scheme than you.
+Remember that when making a DIY home for a dog.
 However, you still have the opportunity to give them a uniquely characterful area.
 You could even factor play into your decorations.
 Why not drill chew and tug toys onto the wall for them to engage with!
 Or leave colour coordinated toys in a specific area near their bed or indoor kennel.

 Find the nail hidden in the tools…

 Find the tape measure hidden in the tools…

 If you have at least one dog then you will occasionally need to find a dog sitter.
 Read on to learn our recommendations for finding dog sitters.

 Find a dog sitter – Ideal at-home pet care

 Holiday time arrives and every pet owner is nervously looking for dog minding solutions.
 Do you use a local dog boarding kennels or have a neighbour or family member take care of your pet?
 Or have you used up all your credit with friends and family so now you need to find a dogsitter?

 Staying with familiar people is a good way to keep your dogs calm and to minimise separation anxiety.

 Friends and family dog minding solution